 In some cases, a Gavron warning – or something similar to it – is present in the wording of the divorce agreement, generally as a way of putting a set time limit on the length of time the supporting party must pay alimony.

 Long-Term vs. Short-Term Marriages

 California defines a long-term marriage as having lasted ten years or more.
 However, certain conditions can qualify shorter marriages as long-term, such as domestic violence or the age of the individuals.
 The reason the classification matters is that divorces after long-term marriages usually allow for longer periods of alimony.
 For instance, as a general rule, marriages lasting shorter than ten years usually allow for alimony periods of half of the length of the marriage (e.g., eight years of marriage resulting in four years of alimony), whereas long-term marriages typically allow for longer periods of time.

 Additionally, judges may issue Gavron warnings early on after the divorce in the case of a shorter marriage but hold off for longer periods of time for long-term marriage divorces.
 Again, the judge has discretion in this matter, so he or she can give a reasonable time to be fair to both sides.

 Can a Judge Issue Gavron Warning for Temporary Alimony?

 While the law doesn’t differentiate between temporary or permanent alimony, there would usually not be a reason for a judge to issue a warning in the case of temporary alimony.
 Most temporary alimony orders end after a few months or up to a few years.
-A judge probably would not consider such a warning except in the rare or extreme situation.
+A judge probably would not consider such a warning except in rare or extreme situations.